Jaliseh

-Jaliseh (جليسه, also Romanized as Jalīseh; also known as Jalīseh-ye Pā’īn) is a Kurdish village in Gilan Province, part of Pirkuh Rural District, Deylaman District, Siahkal County.
-Its geographical location is mountainous and its climate is cold.
-Its water comes from a local spring and river, and its products are grains, plantains, walnuts, wool, dairy products, and honey.
+Jaliseh (جليسه) (Note: Also romanized as Jalīseh; also known as Jalīseh-ye Pā’īn) is a village in Pir Kuh Rural District of Deylaman District in Siahkal County, Gilan province, Iran.

+Jaliseh's geographical location is mountainous and its climate is cold.
+The village's water comes from a local spring and river, and its products are grains, plantains, walnuts, wool, dairy products, and honey.
 The residents' occupations are agriculture and livestock.

-In population at the 2016 census was 516 people in 165 households.
+Demographics

 Language

-It is a Kurdish speaking village.
+Jaliseh is a Kurdish speaking village.

+Population

+At the time of the 2006 National Census, the village's population was 659 in 171 households.
+The following census in 2011 counted 628 people in 183 households.
+The 2016 census measured the population of the village as 516 people in 165 households.